 - Official copies of transcripts from all institutions of higher education previously attended.
 Transcripts must be sent from those institutions directly to the GVSU Admissions Office.
 NOTE: We do not require official transcripts from Grand Valley

-- For those whose native language is NOT English, either the Official TOEFL or IELTS score report.
-Only original score reports will be accepted, o Paper: 550, Computer: 213, Online: University of Cambridge ESOL Exams:
+For those whose native language is NOT English, either the Official TOEFL or IELTS score report.
+Only original score reports will be accepted.

 In addition to the University requirements of admission, all students seeking a degree for the Master of Science in Engineering must also meet the following requirements: